prakasitz/Nestjs_Register_Auth_Basic/README.md

-## Overview:
+## Project Overview:
-Api + Swagger, using register user with validate country, hash password.
-Then registed, when user sign up, we genarate jwt and using jwt in guard for authorize,
+This project features a NestJS-based RESTful API with Swagger documentation.
+It offers user registration with country validation and secure password hashing.
+Registered users can authenticate to obtain JWT tokens, which are used in a JWT guard to protect routes.
+MongoDB is used for database storage.

+### Technologies:
+- NestJS
+- MongoDB, Mongoose
-- Tags: Nodejs Mongodb Typscript Nestjs JWT
+- JWT
-- This project for try to using mongodb with typegoose
-- Using Jwt for login user.
+- Swagger
+- DTOs